 With DANE we add another layer of protection because we want to push online security further.
 We hope that mainstream email providers will follow our example and implement this important technology.
 After 'HTTPS Everywhere', the next step should be 'DANE Everywhere'!
 We are happy about Google's stress on HTTPS as well as CloudFlare's recent announcement of introducing DNSSEC in the next six months.
 These are important steps in the right direction.
 We believe that together we can make the Internet a better - a private - place again.
 DANE is a universal protocol that can be implemented by every site owner and every email provider.
 It offers the chance to make email communication much more secure.

 DANE eliminates several weaknesses of SSL, thereby increasing the security of SSL protected emails.
 DANE stores the digital fingerprints of an SSL certificate in DNS, the phone book of the Internet.
 Mail servers and browsers can automatically verify the authenticity of the certificate before establishing a trusted SSL connection or sending an email via SSL transport encryption.
 This way DANE prohibits effectively against criminals or secret services pretending to be a particular web or mail server to gain access to login data or content with the help of bogus certificates.

 In addition the DANE entries in the phone book of the Internet (DNS) are secured with the help of DNSSEC.
 This technology prevents others from changing entries within DNS and substituting any digital fingerprints of SSL certificates.
-Every visitor of tutanota.de and app.tutanota.de can easily check the authenticity of our certificate:
+Every visitor of tutanota.com and mail.tutanota.com can easily check the authenticity of our certificate:

 DANE plugin lock